cd-chinyik/pes-backfill-manual/README.md

 - Gets list of active parent cust_id from xyz_cms_common DB in a specified CDMSDB server
 - For each active parent cust_id:
-    - Get min and max event IDs from campaign launch event table (`t_camp_stat`) based on specified date range
+    - Get min and max event IDs from respective event tables based on specified date range
     - If either min or max event ID cannot be found from the table, event will <b>not</b> be backfilled
     - Run bcp command based on min and max event IDs obtained and other specified parameters to generate backfill file
 - Finally, all the backfill files will be uploaded to specified S3 bucket and all the backfill files will be deleted afterwards